mosip/documentation/docs/keymanager.md

 It also provides a graphical map of key-user relationships that helps you effectively track the distribution and usage of keys within your network.

 ## Key generation process
 Key Manager helps you generate new key pairs and deploy them to endpoint servers.
-There are two ways that allows to generate fresh key pairs from Key Manager.
+There are two ways to generate fresh key pairs from Key Manager:
-*	key-generator job, and
+*	Key-generator job, and
 *	Rest API call

 ![](_images/keymanager-hsm-keygenerator.png)